Let me ask you a question:

 By systematically entering notes in a Zettelkasten, we make better use of our brains:

-The Zettelkasten is a way to write from the bottom up; you don’t need to write a plan.
-Consult the box and follow a thread of pre-written arguments.
-Ideas are already written down in your own words, backed by references, and interconnected in a network that you built.
+The Zettelkasten is a way to write from the bottom up; you don’t need to write an outline or a plan.
+You can simply consult the box and follow a thread of pre-written arguments.
+Those great ideas are already written down in your own words, backed by references, and interconnected in a network that you built.

 Build your own Zettelkasten